-In light of yesterday's article on living a life of no surprises, I received a related question the other day: "What can you do if you are trying to do strategic planning and implementation within an event-driven environment where uncontrollable situations can wreak havoc on the organization's priorities and focus?”
+In light of an article on living a life of no surprises, someone asked a related question: "What can you do if you are trying to do strategic planning and implementation within an event-driven environment where unexpected events can wreak havoc on the organization's priorities and focus?”

-Here are four steps we recommend for strategic planning when you are trying to anticipate unplanned events and their potential impact.
+Here are the four steps Brainzooming recommends for moving forward with strategic planning when you are trying to anticipate unplanned events and their potential impact.

 Step 1 - Anticipate Unplanned Events

-An important strategic planning step in this type of environment is to anticipate as many of the potential events as you can.
+One important strategic planning step in this type of environment is anticipating as many potential events as you can.
 This applies even if you cannot control all of the possible occurrences that could derail the strategic plan’s implementation.
 We have shared a few Brainzooming strategic thinking exercises previously to help accomplish this exploration including:

 The key is being able to efficiently generate as long a list of potential future events as is possible, practical, and addressable.